 - 1. Liferea Feed Reader has multiple RSS subscriptions by default. - 2.
-If you do not want an chapter to be deleted after some time, you can flag it and tag it as an important item. - 3.
+If you do not want a chapter to be deleted after some time, you can flag it and tag it as an important item. - 3.
 You can use the search function to search through the downloaded items to quickly access the information needed. - 4.
-You can also use an online search engine to search for news other than ones already downloaded.
+You can also use an online search engine to search for additional news.